Best Cities For New College Graduates To Find A Job In 2016

 According to the United States Census Bureau, Indianapolis is home to 831,230 people, making it the largest city in Indiana.
 The median home price in this city is $120 500, while the cost of living is 11.10% lower than the United States average.
 The unemployment rate in Indianapolis was 4.7 percent as of April 2016, which was lower than the national average of 5.30.

 So how fast can you get to work in Indianapolis?
 The average commute time in this city is 22.7 minutes, lower than the United States average of 25 minutes.
-In this city, 82 percent of commuters drive in their car alone, 10 percent commute in the same car with others, 2 percent use public transportation, while 3 percent work from home.
-Since you’re a new college graduate, chances are you’ll consider renting a home or an apartment for a start.
+In this city, 82 percent of commuters drive alone, 10 percent commute in the same vehicle with others, 2 percent use public transportation, and 3 percent work from home.
+Since you’re a new college graduate, you’ll probably consider renting a house or an apartment for a start.

 5. Nashville, TN